PorfirioRodT/practica-test/README.md

 ## How to Deploy the project

-To deploy the project you need to do the next set of steps:
+To deploy the project you need to do the next set of commands:

 ```
 heroku login